moneeb-dev7/todoist_list/README.md

-This repo is for managing your daily tasks
+This repo is for managing your daily tasks, made using python language